 Roomba E5, on the other hand, is a versatile robot.
 It digitally maps your home using an accurate sensing system.
 The array of sensors surrounding the robot allows it to “capture” the details of your home and temporarily use it for navigation when cleaning the house.

 BottomLine: In terms of efficient cleaning, E5 stands ahead.

 Dirt Detect Sensors

 Roomba E5 and Roomba 692 are equipped with Dirt Detect Sensors, which allow the robotic cleaners to scan your floor for debris and target-clean them.
 The sensors tell the Roombas to focus on the dirty areas with more scrubbing and vacuuming activity.
-Extra cleaning is also performed on places with high-traffic.
+Extra cleaning is also performed in places with high traffic.

 BottomLine: Both models have these sensors.

 The E5 features tangle-free Multi-Surface Rubber Brushes to dislodge debris from your floor and carpets.
 Even the most stubborn dirt does not stand a chance against the E5’s brush scrubbing intensity.
 You don’t need to worry about the hair tangling as these are rubber bristle-free brushes highly beneficial in terms of maintenance required.